Ensemble Methods

 - VaR Accuracy: 96.2% coverage (vs. 94.1% individual models)

-- Expected Shortfall: [mathematical expression]2.8M single model
+- Expected Shortfall: 2.8M single model

 - Sharpe Ratio Improvement: 1.34 vs. 1.18 best individual model